 Expenditures made for Chapter business shall be in a manner approved by the Chapter Executive Board.

 Shall maintain the membership roll and collect annual dues of the chapter in a manner developed in conjunction with the Chapter Executive Board.

-Chapter Finance Chairperson:

-Shall be responsible for corporate solicitation activities for the chapter.

-Shall compile and distribute a chapter Resume Book.

-Shall keep all records and information on all current and potential corporate sponsors.
+Shall oversee the activities of the Finance Zone therefore acting as its zone leader

 Programs Chairperson: